Fluctuations for diameter and perimeter of convex hulls of multiple random walks: Hausdorff approximation of the convex hull

-note that $\cE^0_n$ and $\cE^\text{f}_n$ contain \emph{trajectories} of relevant random walks, and $\0 \in \cE^\text{f}_n$ whenever $I^0_\bmu \neq \emptyset$, while $\cE^+_n$ contains only \emph{endpoints} of non-zero-drift walks.
+note that $\cG^0_n$ and $\cG^\text{f}_n$ contain \emph{trajectories} of relevant random walks, and $\0 \in \cG^\text{f}_n$ whenever $\cJ^{f} \neq \emptyset$, while $\cG^+_n$ contains only \emph{endpoints} of non-zero-drift walks.
 For $n \in \ZP$, define

-The goal of this section is to establish the Hausdorff approximation result in Theorem~\ref{thm:general-hausdorff} below.
-While we anticipate that this result will be useful in other contexts, in the present paper it (i) acts as an intermediate result in our study of the diameter for multiple walks, and (ii) partially clarifies the situation for perimeter for multiple walks.
-Specifically, Theorem~\ref{thm:general-hausdorff} and Corollary~\ref{cor:diam_two_walks}, while not providing a complete picture of the limit theory of the perimeter for all cases, cover the cases where $\0$ is in the interior of $\cC_\bmu$ and indicate that the exceptional cases of the perimeter for two walks that we study in the preset paper (\S\ref{sec:ice-cream} and~\S\ref{sec:perim-same-drifts}) capture the essential phenomena (and difficulties) associated with the general case of the perimeter of multiple walks.
+The main result of this section is Theorem~\ref{thm:general-hausdorff} on Hausdorff approximation, below.
+While we anticipate that this result will be useful in other contexts, in the present paper it acts as an intermediate result in our study of the diameter for multiple random walks. \begin{theorem} Suppose that \eqref{ass:many-walks} holds.
+Then, with $\cG_n$ defined at~\eqref{eq:g-def},